Are Facebook Ads for churches effective? Is using Facebook for churches still a good idea even if you're not paying for ads?

 Testing on Facebook is also easy.
 Facebook built a feature that allows you to split test a variety of different attributes.
 Be sure to use this feature to zero in on what is most effective for your church.

 Test Small and Fail Fast

 Facebook Ads for churches won’t always work.
-Despite all your planning, your best guesses will fail, and that’s okay as long as you...A) Test Small.
+Despite all your planning, your best guesses will fail, and that’s OK as long as you...A) Test Small.